nmadruga/Coursera_AngularJS/module3-solution/README.txt

-MOdule 3 - Search in List
+Module 3 - Narrow in List